maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ![][fonts]
 <br>
 <br>
 As you can see, choosing fonts is a practice in trial and error.
-In Appendix 10, in the section entitled "[Choosing Typeface Articles][Appendix 10]," I list different articles that might help you frame the context of your decision making process.
+To help you frame the context of your decision making process take a look at the section entitled "[Choosing Typeface Articles][Appendix 10]" in Appendix 10.

+For View Thought I chose three fonts from Typekit:

+- [Quatro Sans][] for the logo.
+We're building things at View Thought in this font captures that feeling.

+  > We are pleased to introduce you to Quatro Sans.
+An undeniably modern typeface with construction principles that attempt to find the balance between machine and hand.

+- [Rooney Web][] for the body text.
+I wanted to use a serif font and Rooney seemed to embody the right combination of serious and fun that I was looking for.

+  > Rooney feels serious yet its rounded shapes and soft curves make for an overall impression of warmth and smoothness.

+- [CamingoDos Web][] for our headers and navigation.
+Oftentimes choosing fonts from the same foundry produces the best combinations.
+I wanted to use a sans-serif and Rooney Sans Web was nice, but CamingoDos felt right.

+  > CamingoDos Web is tailored for use on websites.
+The fonts are manually hinted for optimal on-screen reading, providing a good performance across different operating systems and browsers.

 ### Step 5: Define Fallbacks (Font Stacks)